BGM6/Jose-Jobelle-Wedding/README.md

 #About

 This website was created for Jose and Jobelle's upcoming wedding celebration.
-I had designed the website with a mobile first approach.
-I had considered that a majority of the users will view the site with their mobile devices.
+I had designed the website with a mobile first approach in an atticipation that a majority of the users will view the site with their mobile devices.
+The website primarly utilizes React and Bootstrap and deployed through Heroku.

     #Technology
     React